USS Lenoir (AKA-74): World War II, 1945

 Lenoir departed Norfolk on 21 January 1945 and arrived Pearl Harbor on 20 February.
 After touching Eniwetok on 22 to 25 March, she sailed from Ulithi on 13 April for the Okinawa landings, arriving off Hagushi beach on 17 April.
 Within 72 hours she had discharged her cargo; though coming under air attack, she sustained no battle damage.
 She then voyaged to Saipan, Guadalcanal, and Guam, and arrived San Francisco on 10 July.

 Post-war activities, 1945–1946

 The ship returned to Pearl Harbor on 25 August to embark men of the Army 6th Division for Japan, arriving there on 22 October.
 She departed on 4 November for Portland, Oregon, arriving the 18th.
-The ship next sailed from Alameda, California, for Tsingtao, China, and Jinsen, Korea, on a "Magic Carpet" voyage.
+The ship next sailed from Alameda, California, for Qingdao, China, and Jinsen, Korea, on a "Magic Carpet" voyage.